RobinCaroff/workshop-kmp/codelab.md

 You need [Android Studio](https://developer.android.com/studio/) 3.4+ for the Android part of the tutorial.

+Negative
+: ⚠️ Kotlin MPP is broken with 3.5.1.
+Please use 3.5.0 or 3.6 preview releases ⚠️

 Positive
 : You can also use [IntelliJ IDEA](https://jetbrains.com/idea/) Community or Ultimate edition.